 Yale Summer Session Programs Abroad updates program budgets in late January.
 Please note the year listed on the button below.

-Homestays are an integral part of this program.
+In Quito, students will be housed with carefully-selected Ecuadorian host families.
+Homestays are an integral part of the program.
 This living arrangement provides participants with the opportunity to learn more about the host culture, increase language proficiency, and form meaningful connections in the community.
-Students admitted into the program are expected to spend time getting to know their homestay family and be mindful of the need to balance time spent at home with time spent traveling or going out with friends.
-If you have any questions about living with a homestay family, we encourage you to reach out to the program instructor.
+Participants are expected to spend time getting to know their homestay family and be mindful of the need to balance time spent at home with time spent traveling or going out with friends.

 Participants must depart housing on the last day of the program.